 Vision and Dental

-Normal health insurance doesn’t cover things like glasses and getting a root canal.
+Normal health insurances don’t cover things like glasses and getting a root canal.
 That’s what vision and dental insurances are for!
-If you are genetically predisposed to having bad vision, vision insurance would not be a bad idea for you.
+If you are genetically predisposed to having bad vision, vision insurances would not be a bad idea for you.
 Also, if you had problems with your teeth as a child, you might want coverage for potential future problems.

-There are all the big kinds of insurance.
+There are all the big kinds of insurances.
 There are still others, like pet or accidental death, that may sound appealing to you.
-Hopefully, the confusing world of insurance makes a lot more sense now.
+Hopefully, the confusing world of insurances makes a lot more sense now.
 Please feel free to ask for further information in the comments, and visit the resources below!